Hiwen-STEM/MaxHeap/README.md

 	3. Traverse to the Max Heap directory of the form above...
 	4. Perform the following line:
 	   A = reCalibrateInfo() # A is the information list...
+	   Upon creating a Max-Heap for the first time, developers won't have to worry about changing to the newly created directory, as createBTO() does it for them.
+However, if resetting an information list after an event that involved quitting and leaving the directory, developers will have to traverse back to the directory via additional code (the os.chdir("PATH") function works well).
 	5. Should there be any deleted files from the directory, an error code will be returned...

+# History:

+	Version 2.2: Fixed a small bug in the downward traversal function.

+	Version 3.0: Has getMaxValue return None if no values are present in the tree rather than -1; code in the downward traversal function has been reduced; AddValue returns None if unsuccessful or the same value that was just added if successful...